homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

-If you type `mix phx.routes` you'll see a table of the usual CRUD routes for `room`.
+If you type `mix phx.routes` you'll see a table of the usual Create, Read, Update, Delete (CRUD) routes for `room`.

 ```bash
 mix phx.routes